AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ##### Conflicts

 **The Crowd:** The folks trying to break in will definitely be a Threat of some sort.
 The Survivors can try and just tag along and see what happens, challenge them for looting rights, or deal with them once inside.
 Showdowns against the crowd don’t have to all be violent, mind you, as some good moments of negotiation and “Let us fight together, folks!” speeches can be quite fun.
-Both **<span style="font-variant:small-caps;">Savvy</span>** and **<span style="font-variant:small-caps;">Cool</span>** can be very useful in these situations.
+Both ***Savvy*** and ***Cool*** can be very useful in these situations.

 **The Store:** Getting into the store itself will require some ingenuity.
 The front is made of heavy-duty glass, so trying to shatter the windows won’t be all that useful.
 Let the players come up with a good way to get in on their own.

 **The Looting:** Once the Survivors get in, they have to deal with other looters.
 There could be Showdowns with other people over who gets what loot, and quite possibly some bloke might try and “take over” as a warlord, using this as his fortress.
-Have the players make **<span style="font-variant:small-caps;">Savvy</span>** checks when they’re looking for specific gear.
+Have the players make ***Savvy*** checks when they’re looking for specific gear.

 **The Chainsaw Zombies:** C’mon, you knew these guys were coming.
 These fells are at least Miniboss rank, and carry chainsaws.
 They will scream and howl and pursue the Survivors relentlessly until somehow destroyed.
 For some reason, someone tied burlap sacks around their heads, probably so the Survivors wouldn’t have to see their hideous faces.